awakwe/CPlusPlus/README.md

 5. **False**.
 A DEFAULT CASE is not required as part of a SWITCH statement.
 The DEFAULT CASE is optional and is used to specify a block of code that will be executed if none of the CASE values match the expression in the SWITCH statement.
 If a DEFAULT CASE is not provided and no CASE values match, the SWITCH statement will simply do nothing and the program will continue executing the code after the SWITCH statement.

+# Repetition Structure Practice Problems

+## True/False Questions

+1. Only WHILE loops can be nested.
+2. Only FOR loops can be nested.
+3. The main difference between a DO…WHILE and a WHILE loop is that a WHILE loop cannot result in an infinite loop.

+## Answers and Explanations

+1. **False**.
+Any type of loop, including WHILE loops, FOR loops, and DO…WHILE loops, can be nested within another loop.
+Nesting loops means placing one loop inside the body of another loop.
+This is commonly used for tasks such as iterating over multi-dimensional arrays or performing repeated operations within a loop.

+2. **False**.
+Similar to the explanation for question 1, any type of loop can be nested, not just FOR loops.
+FOR loops, WHILE loops, and DO…WHILE loops can all be nested within each other or within themselves.

+3. **False**.
+The main difference between a DO…WHILE loop and a WHILE loop is that a DO…WHILE loop is guaranteed to execute its loop body at least once, regardless of whether the loop condition is true or false.
+This is because the loop condition is checked after the loop body is executed.
+In contrast, a WHILE loop checks the loop condition before executing the loop body, so it may not execute the loop body at all if the condition is false from the start.
+Both DO…WHILE and WHILE loops can result in infinite loops if the loop condition remains true indefinitely.

 ## Quizzes